docpile/borg.backup/README.md

 It was only thoroughly tested on Ubuntu.
 Other distributions have not been tested but should be supported as well.

 Before using this in production, test it well!
-You cannot hold us liable for any damage resulting from the use of this software!
+To be clear in that: You cannot hold us liable for any damage resulting from the use of this software!

 Installation:
 1. Copy the script and its config file to the server(s)